pegasi-ai/InterpDetect/README.md

 ## Acknowledgments

 - Thanks to the open-source community for the various baseline implementations
-- Contributors to the interpretability research community
+- Contributors to the interpretability research community, especially the TransformerLens team
+- The RAGBench team for providing the FinQA dataset
 - Users and testers of this framework
-- The transformer-lens, ragas, and trulens communities for their excellent tools